hmgu-itg/imputationserver-doc/docs/getting-started.md

 - 1000 Genomes Phase 3 (Version 5)
 - HapMap 2

-### Input files

-VCF files can be uploaded either from your local disk or by specifying a remote sftp / HTTPS location.
-In both cases, several files or several locations can be selected at once.
-Please make sure that all files fulfill the [requirements](https://imputationserver-doc.readthedocs.io/en/latest/prepare-your-data/).
+More details about all available reference panels can be found [here](https://imputationserver.readthedocs.io/en/latest/reference-panels/).

-#### Upload VCF files from your computer
+### Upload VCF files from your computer

-When using the file upload, data is uploaded from your local file system to HMIS.
+When using the file upload, data is uploaded from your local file system to Michigan Imputation Server.
 By clicking on **Select Files** an open dialog appears where you can select your VCF files:

 ![](images/images_new/data_input_selection.png)